 In a digital world, the arm’s-length approach companies historically took to this employment method is changing.
 Organizations need to reassess their talent programs, think about how to present a unified brand, and encourage a culture that spans all involved entities.Borrowed Talent

 Not to be confused with freelance or open-source talent, borrowed employees have traditionally been referred to as “temp workers,” but there is a big difference.
 Today, this talent is most often contracted through a contracting arrangement with a company that specializes in whatever field an employer is looking to outsource.
-These employees reside on someone else’s balance sheet, such as outsourced call centers.
+These employees reside on someone else’s balance sheet.

-Sales, lead generation, marketing and IT support are the most popular outsourced services, but cleaning, maintenance, finance, HR, and call centers also qualify.
+Sales, lead generation, marketing and IT support are the most popular outsourced services, finance, HR, and call centers also qualify.
 Borrowed talent relationships typically receive little or no support from an organization’s internal HR team.
 Companies appreciate borrowed talent for several reasons.
 They:

 No other workforce segment is growing at a faster pace than freelance talent.
 Freelancers work independently but are guided by and adapt to each company’s culture and business goals.
 The role they play depends on the organization’s needs.
 They might for a set period of time fill in for one individual worker or provide project support to an existing internal team.

-Freelance talent usually work on-site and collaborate most frequently with balance sheet talent.
-They can be hired on an hourly, daily, weekly, or monthly basis.
+Freelance talent can be hired on an hourly, daily, weekly, or monthly basis.
 Because they receive no benefits and often work on a short-term basis, they’re financially advantageous to a company’s bottom line.
 Challenges leadership face with freelance talent is how to effectively manage them, how to quickly communicate what is needed, and protection of intellectual property rights such as trade secrets, patents, copyrights and trademarks.

 Open Source Talent